 Determine How Much You Need To Buy

 Now determine how much you need to buy and write the number in that column.
 If you are already stocked up on that item, you can put “0” here.
 This helps you at the grocery store in determining how many to get.
-Also, if anyone accuses you of hoarding, you can show them how organized you are with your checklist and explain that you are “only buying what the CDC recommends, plus a few extra until you can shop again”.
-They will visually see that you are only getting what you truly need.
+Also, if anyone accuses you of hoarding, you can truly explain that you are “only buying what FEMA recommends.”
 In my case, I tell them I have 8 kids, which I do, and their eyes get very big and they seem to completely understand (and sometimes pity me, “oh, you poor dear!”) and leave me alone.
 I am very thankful for my children on earth as I have had 4 miscarriages.

 Keep Track of What You Have Bought

 As you go from store to store (there may be limited supplies), write what you have bought, so you know if you have enough.

 I know my ideas below may seem like “too much.”
 You may be thinking, “Why do I need a BIG bag of rice?”
 My Dad was a Cub and Boy Scout Master for over 13 years and his motto was, “be prepared.”
 The thing is, at this strange time, we don't know what will happen, here are a few to consider…

 - food supplier shut down due to health restrictions